-Only in the case of amputation or joint fusion, the examiner should record the score as untestable (UN), and clearly write the explanation for this choice.
-In case of blindness, test by having the patient touch nose from extended arm position.
+Each limb is tested in turn, beginning with the non-paretic arm.
+Only in the case of amputation or joint fusion at the shoulder, the examiner should record the score as untestable (UN), and clearly write the explanation for this choice.